previous garden Devon next garden Devon

 Special Events: Yes

-Dogs only allowed in outer areas of park on lead.
+Dogs not allowed in garden, but are allowed in outer areas of park on lead.
+Park restaurant open all year round from 10am

-Magnificent Georgian house with opulent Robert Adam interiors, gardens, follies and landscaped parkland; Exquisite Georgian mansion in landscaped park; Film location for Sense and Sensibility; Varied, family-friendly; Arts and crafts gallery; Garden, riverside and woodland walks English Heritage Garden Grade: II*
+Magnificent Georgian house with opulent Robert Adam interiors, gardens, follies and landscaped parkland; Exquisite Georgian mansion in landscaped park; Film location for Sense and Sensibility; Varied, family-friendly; Arts and crafts gallery; Garden, riverside and woodland walks.
+Western Apartments are newly opened to visitors.

 National Collection: